-With the FDIC maintaining the $250,000 coverage limits on deposits held at a single financial institution, some retirees are having a hard time protecting all of their assets.
-That $250,000 limit includes everything - savings accounts, checking accounts, certificates of deposit, and money market accounts (which are different from the non-FDIC insured money market mutual funds).
-Still, with one easy-to-use trick, you can increase your total coverage limits to at least $1,250,000 by using something known as "payable on death" designations.
+The FDIC maintains a $250,000 coverage limit on deposits held at single financial institutions.
+But this could leave wealthier retirees in a bind when trying to protect their assets.
+That $250,000 limit includes every account: savings accounts, checking accounts, certificates of deposit, and money market accounts.
+Keep in mind that money market accounts are different from the non-FDIC insured money market mutual funds.

-Because of that beneficiary interest, the FDIC currently allows you to cover as much as $1,250,000 at a single financial institution by designating up to five (5) payable on death beneficiaries, none of whom can be covered for more than $250,000.
+Because of that beneficiary interest, the FDIC currently allows you to cover as much as $1,250,000 at a single financial institution.
+You can designate up to five payable on death beneficiaries.
+But none of them can be covered for more than $250,000.

 Instead of dumping $1,250,000 into a checking account or savings account, you would, instead, do something like this:

-By doing this, if the bank were to fail in a catastrophic collapse, the FDIC would come in and restore the entire $1,250,000, which is 5x the ordinary coverage limits!
-To test if you are doing it correctly, take a moment to play around with the FDIC EDIE calculator (EDIE is short for "Electronic Deposit Insurance Estimator"), which will let you run scenarios to see if you are protecting your assets by showing how much cash you would recover in a bank closing.
+To test if you are doing it correctly, take a moment to play around with the FDIC EDIE calculator (Electronic Deposit Insurance Estimator), which will let you run scenarios to see if you are protecting your assets by showing how much cash you would recover in a bank closing.

-Just remember: You cannot override your payable on death instructions, which are a type of revocable living trust, with a will.
-If you name your son as the beneficiary on the account form, and then later leave the money to your daughter in your will, your daughter is going to receive nothing.
+Keep this in mind: You cannot override your payable on death instructions, which are a type of revocable living trust, with a will.
+Let's say you name your son as the beneficiary on the account form.
+Later, you leave the money to your daughter in your will.
+In the end, your daughter would receive nothing.

-She has practically no recourse and the son isn't required to honor your last will and testament at all.
-The money is legally and lawfully his to do with as he pleases because the moment you passed away, the account became his personal property.
-The moral: Be absolutely certain that you would be fine with the recipient of the payable on death account receiving the money because if anything happens to you, that is exactly what will occur.
+You should be confident that the recipient of the payable on death account is able to responsibly receive the money because if anything happens to you, that is exactly what will occur.
 You also have to contend with the fact that the money will be unrestricted.
 If you're concerned about the habits of your beneficiary, consider a spendthrift trust fund instead.